 - Once the squash is cooked, remove it from the oven and let it cool until it is warm to the touch and can be handled.
 Scrape the flesh of the squash away from the skin and place it into a mixing bowl.
 Discard the skin.

 - Mash up the squash using a potato masher or fork.
 Add in the butter, garlic, remaining olive oil, salt, and pepper, and mix.
 Pour in the milk or cream and lightly stir to combine.
-Top with the fresh chives.
+Top with the fresh chives and rosemary.

 - Serve warm or at room temperature